meherett/python-hdwallet/docs/index.rst

 Hierarchical Deterministic Wallet
 =================================

-Python-based library for the implementation of a hierarchical deterministic wallet generator for multi cryptocurrencies.
+Python-based library for the implementation of a hierarchical deterministic wallet generator for multiple cryptocurrencies.